christgau/wsdd/README.md

 	 details on the API.

  * `--metadata-timeout TIMEOUT`
-     Set the timeout for HTTP-based metadate exchange.
+     Set the timeout for HTTP-based metadata exchange.
 Default is 2.0 seconds.

  * `-s`, `--shortlog`